 Decreasing numbers of migrant waders utilising Langebaan Lagoon reflects a global trend, which can be attributed to loss of breeding habitat and hunting along their migration routes as well as human disturbance and habitat loss on their wintering grounds.
 In Langebaan Lagoon, drastic population declines in four species, including the Ruddy Turnstone, Red Knot, Grey Plover, and Curlew Sandpiper signified this downward trend in summer migratory bird numbers.
-Most importantly, Curlew Sandpiper numbers have dropped from a pre-1990 average of just over 20 000 birds to 2 635 birds in 2017.
+Most importantly, Curlew Sandpiper numbers have dropped from a pre-1990 average of just over 20 000 birds to 1 335 birds in 2019.
 Prior to 1990, this species accounted for almost two thirds of the total summer migratory wader numbers in the lagoon.
+Shrinking wader populations at Langebaan Lagoon are primarily signified by declining populations of a handful of migratory species.
+Conservation research and efforts should be prioritised for these species and conducted on international scale.

-The fact that numbers of resident waders may also be declining suggests that unfavourable conditions persisting in Langebaan Lagoon as a result of anthropogenic impacts may be partly to blame.
-Although wader numbers have not dropped below the lowest numbers as observed in 2011, it remains to be seen if winter resident wader populations remain stable, and if perhaps migratory waders are also stabilising at current levels.
-It is highly recommended that the status of key species continue to be monitored in future and that these data be made available and used as an indication of environmental conditions in the area.
+Locally, unfavourable conditions persisting in Langebaan Lagoon as a result of anthropogenic impacts should also be managed more effectively to protect resident and migratory waders that do arrive in the lagoon.
+It is highly recommended that the status of key species continues to be monitored in future and that these data be made available and used as an indication of environmental conditions in the area.